Knewton/docker-gc/README.md

 ## Running as a Docker Image

 A Dockerfile is provided as an alternative to a local installation.
-By default the container will start up, run a single garbage collection, and shut down.
+It will run gc every hour.

 #### Building the Docker Image
 The image is currently built with Docker 1.6.2, but to build it against a newer